stylekit/stylekit.github.io/_posts/2017-06-28-Startup-Oslo.md

 <img width="800" alt="img" src="https://raw.githubusercontent.com/stylekit/img/master/Photo 28-06-2017, 18 13 44.jpg">

-### Table tennis / concert area
+### Ping-pong / concert area

 There is also another concert area in the first floor.
+Ping pong is 10$ for half an hour.
+They time you in the bar so blitz Ping-pong it is.

 <img width="800" alt="img" src="https://raw.githubusercontent.com/stylekit/img/master/Photo 28-06-2017, 18 16 19.jpg">